-MIN199 Communicating the Gospel in a Post-Christian Context (3) A study of the methodology of engaging in a conversation with people who come from different context, religious backgrounds, worldviews, philosophies, and moralities.
+MIN199 Christian Worldview (3) A study of the methodology of engaging in a conversation with people who come from different contexts, religious backgrounds, worldviews, philosophies, and moralities.
 This includes learning the art of communicating effectively the gospel message to our culture and audience without compromising the integrity and truth of the Gospel.